 Foot or toe fracture is a debilitating injury that keeps you from normal daily routines and makes it challenging to focus on anything else.
-The sports medicine specialists and board certified podiatrist and foot and ankle specialists at Genesis Orthopaedic and Spine in Westfield, New Jersey, and serving serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth have the skills and experience needed to diagnose and treat a foot or toe fracture, getting you back in the swing of life.
+The sports medicine specialists and board certified podiatrist and foot and ankle specialists at Genesis Orthopaedic and Spine in Westfield and West Orange, New Jersey, and serving serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth have the skills and experience needed to diagnose and treat a foot or toe fracture, getting you back in the swing of life.
 Learn more at a one-on-one consultation.
 You can schedule a visit online or by phone, so don’t delay.

 The structure of the foot is complex, consisting of bones, muscles, tendons, and other soft tissues.
 Of the 26 bones in the foot, 19 are toe bones (phalanges) and metatarsal bones (the long bones in the midfoot).
 Fractures of the toe and metatarsal bones are common and require evaluation by a specialist.
 A foot and ankle surgeon should be seen for proper diagnosis and treatment, even if initial treatment has been received in an emergency room.

 A fracture is a break in the bone.
 Fractures can be divided into two categories: traumatic fractures and stress fractures.